 Wes was the head of the Litigation Department in Morrison & Foerster’s San Francisco office for over seven years, a member of the executive committee of the Litigation Section of the Bar Association of San Francisco, and the chair of the bar’s civility committee.
 He sits on the advisory board of the Practical Law Company.Show More

-Represented a biotech company in an arbitration asserting its patent on a diagnostic test for HIV.
-The case settled after closing arguments, with our client receiving payments of more than $100 million.
+Achieved a nine-figure settlement for a biotech company asserting its patents on a diagnostic test for HIV.
+The case settled after closing arguments in the arbitration.

-Won an arbitration involving breach of contract and fraud claims arising out of the purchase of a technology company.
-Our client was sued for failing to pay the full purchase price for a company.
-We counterclaimed that the intellectual property rights of the company had been misrepresented prior to the sale.
-After an eight-day arbitration, the arbitrator denied the opposing parties’ claims and granted all of our clients’ claims, including a grant of attorneys’ fees, resulting in a substantial judgment for our client.
+Won an arbitration involving claims arising out of the purchase of a technology company.
+Our client had failed to pay the full purchase price.
+We counterclaimed that the IP rights of the company had been misrepresented.
+After the hearing, the arbitrator granted all of our clients’ claims, including an award of attorneys’ fees.

 Defended a trade secret and licensing claim in which the claimant was seeking more than $30 million.
 Our client counterclaimed and ultimately obtained a net damages award in its favor, along with significant injunctive relief.
-The successful counterclaim strategy led to a settlement netting our client more than $50 million.
+The counterclaim strategy led to a settlement, netting our client more than $50 million.